Healing Journey: September 2010

 He had not gotten on these slides in months (about the time when we started doing Son-Rise).
-But today, he went up and I saw him trying to get on the line to go down the slide but children kept stepping fast in front of him.
-I saw him almost quitting, and I loved him that minute and encouraged him to go down the other slide.
+But today he went up, and I saw him trying to get on the line to go down the slide though children kept stepping fast in front of him.
+I saw him almost quitting, and I loved him that minute, and encouraged him to go down the other slide.
 But he didn’t.
 He went straight back to the slide he had first attempted, waited for a safe time, and finally made his move while I was cheering him below.
 I was so proud of him.
-He did it!… He conquered his discomfort of being among all these crazy children who had no mercy on his hesitation.
+He did it!
+He conquered his discomfort of being among all these crazy children who had no mercy on his hesitation.
 I was so proud of my Kiki!

 So after the park, we came back and he poured all his energy on this project.
 His drawing here is completely different from how he was drawing before.
 And from these separate squiggles, his pieces are now filling up with wide open curvy squiggles and long strokes.
 It’s like he’s loosening up, opening up, and so is his artwork.

 Just found this precious little video I had forgotten.
-Almost 2 years ago… Who could’ve ever thought that this little bocadillo would need a Son-Rise program?
+Almost two years ago, who could’ve ever thought that this little bocadillo would need a Son-Rise program?

-Yesterday I thought I could do 4-5 hours in the romper room.
-Today, I feel the same.
-It’s just hunger getting on the way, and cooking and his wanting to have other activities besides playroom that sort of stop me.
+Yesterday I thought I could do 4–5 hours in the romper room.
+Today I feel the same.
+It’s just hunger getting in the way, and cooking, and his wanting to have other activities besides playroom that sort of stop me.
 But I think I’ve gotten to the wonderful point of really truly enjoying my time in the playroom and wanting more.